 Your personal statement is your one chance to present yourself, in your own words, to an admissions committee.
 Learn more about how to prepare a professional personal statement here.

 After you submit your ERAS® application, you may be asked to interview at one or more residency programs.
 This is one of the most important steps in the process.
 IMGPrep can help you prepare for your residency interviews through our one-on-one residency interview preparation service.

 The National Residency Match Program® (NRMP®) runs the annual Residency Match which pairs IMG residency applicants with residency and fellowship programs.
 The Residency Match uses “rank order lists” submitted by both applicants and residency program directors to determine how applicants and programs should be partnered.
 Following your residency interviews, you will rank residency programs in order of preference.
 Log into ERAS and update your profile with NRMP ID.
 Now you are ready for the ERAS Residency Match.

 If you have an IMG Match, then congratulations!

 If you have not matched, you have a second chance with the post-residency Supplemental Offer and Acceptance Program®, or “SOAP®” where you can compete for the Residency Match’s remaining unfilled positions.

-These ten steps are simple outline of how International Medical Graduates can succeed in the IMG residency application process.
+These ten steps are a simple outline of how International Medical Graduates can succeed in the IMG residency application process.
 However, IMGPrep can increase your chances by affordable services and full consultation on the way.